YumaPro Docker User Guide

 }

-For more details and examples on how to use 'yangcli-pro', refer to the YumaPro yangcli-pro Manual.
+For more details and examples on using 'yangcli-pro', see the YumaPro yangcli-pro Manual.

 RESTCONF on Docker